f-rams/Magnifier/README.md

 $ pip install -r requirements.txt
 ```

-After installing the requirements, run a python interactive shell to execute a series of commands on the app.py file.
-Using [Ipython](#https://ipython.org/), run the following commands fro the main folder:
+After installing the requirements, run a Python interactive shell to execute a series of commands on the app.py file.
+Using [Ipython](#https://ipython.org/), run the following commands from the main folder:

 - Run the seed.py file to create de database: